JunjunPanJoseph/Tutor-website/README.md

 # Tutor-website
-A website for tutor to find students.
-(Not finished)
+A website that allows tutors to find students.
+(Not completed)